Ringo Starr Fast Facts

 Other Facts:

 Nominated for 27 and winner of nine Grammy Awards.
-Has was also presented with a Grammy Lifetime Achievement Award as a member of the Beatles.
+He was also presented with a Grammy Lifetime Achievement Award as a member of the Beatles.

 Nominated for 27 and winner of nine Grammy Awards.
-Has was also presented with a Grammy Lifetime Achievement Award as a member of the Beatles.
+He was also presented with a Grammy Lifetime Achievement Award as a member of the Beatles.

-Winner of one Academy Award (with the Beatles).
+Nominated for one and winner of one Academy Award (with the Beatles).

 The nickname "Ringo" came from his habit of wearing numerous rings.